Swetha-007/Swetha-007/README.md

 - 📄 Know about my experiences [https://acesse.one/isVHY](https://acesse.one/isVHY)

-- ⚡ Fun fact **I have spent my time on designing and decorating for over half of my life🎨**
+- ⚡ Fun fact **I have spent my time on designing, developing and decorating for over half of my life🎨👩🏻‍💻**

 <h3 align="left">Connect with me:</h3>
 <p align="left">